joshuaramat/photo-port-leni/README.md

    npm run preview
    ```

-## 🧪 Testing
+## Testing

-The project includes comprehensive accessibility testing using Playwright and axe-core:
+The project includes accessibility testing using Playwright and axe-core:

 ```bash
 # Run all tests